joshuapjs/equity-explorer/README.md

 # portfolio-stack

 Please first have a look at the [Disclaimer](#Disclaimer).
-Thank you!

 Now that you are familiar how this application can be used, feel free to continue.

 The Portfolio-Stack was developed to support portfolio construction (of course without putting any capital at risk and only for educational purposes), powered by Polygon API.
 I intend to further maintain this Repo to expand its capabilities.

 # Features

-Several different Tickers can be requested and their returns and several different KPI can be compared.
-The period used for the calculation of the ratios is 1 year.
+Several different Tickers can be requested and their returns and several different KPIs can be compared.
+The period used for the calculation of the indicators is 1 year.

-Here is a short video to get you excited:

 ![4eaf7a6c-793d-4e9e-b6b6-24799e0536bd](https://github.com/joshuapjs/portfolio-stack/assets/82243579/9eaaec17-694a-43d3-ba73-afa9bbf5ac76)

 # Prerequisites